 Fatherheart Finland is a Christian association and its aim is to present God as the perfect Father who loves all people with his unconditional love.
 The association operates in Finland and abroad independently or through partner organizations of its choice.
 Fatherheart Finland is part of the international Fatherheart Ministries which currently operates in more than 60 countries.

 The activities of Fatherheart Finland are financed by voluntary donations, and the association may receive immovable and movable property and other donations in accordance with section 3 of the association’s rules.
-The Fatherheart Ministries team, led by Mark Head and James and Denise Jordan, has the spiritual leadership over Fatherheart Finland.
+The Fatherheart Ministries team, led by James and Denise Jordan, has the spiritual leadership over Fatherheart Finland.
 Fatherheart Ministries is based in New Zealand.

 Fatherheart Finland is not a church and does not engage in weekly church activities.
 Its goal is not to establish new churches.
 The association is not committed to the work of any particular church, but the events can be attended by anyone, regardless of denomination.